Variadic function: C

-In C#
+C#

 C# describes variadic functions using the params keyword.
 A type must be provided for the arguments, although object[] can be used as a catch-all.
 At the calling site, you can either list the arguments one by one, or hand over a pre-existing array having the required element type.
 Using the variadic form is Syntactic sugar for the latter.